 Yama Sushi Bar

 This Japanese and sushi restaurant at 1485 General Booth Blvd serves lunch and dinner all week.
 Among the items on their menu, there are plenty of vegetarian choices.
 The service, quality of the ingredients, freshness, efficiency, and taste of the food makes this a favorite for diners who come from across the state.
-Try their volcano roll, dynamic roll, sashimi and enjoy some of the free tasters that they generously serve.
+Try their volcano roll, dynamic roll, and sashimi, and enjoy some of the free tasters that they generously serve.
 Wash down your food with some plum wine, sake, or beer.
 The seating is mostly in booths and the restaurant is spacious with Japanese décor.
 Quality is the key to this reasonably priced Virginia Beach restaurant.

 Citrus Breakfast & Lunch

 Although this is a cheap eatery it is number one on Urbanspoon’s list of best Virginia Beach restaurants.
 Located on Shore Drive at 2265 West Great Neck Road they serve breakfast, brunch, and lunch to an eager crowd of locals and visitors alike.
 The restaurant is kid-friendly and there is outdoor and indoor dining.
-Diners rave about the down to earth yet delicious items on the menu like crab cakes Benedict, pumpkin pancakes, country fried steak, rockfish burrito, and cinnamon toast.
+Diners rave about the down-to-earth yet delicious items on the menu like crab cakes Benedict, pumpkin pancakes, country-fried steak, rockfish burrito, and cinnamon toast.
 The menu includes a number of healthy dishes and some local favorites that don’t particularly breakfast meals.